Ahmed-Nav/Ahmed-Nav/README.md

 ⚡ Currently Building: A scalable serverless microservice architecture for e-commerce, focusing on optimal data fetching with Next.js.

-🤝 Seeking Collaboration: Open-source projects that emphasize web accessibility (A11Y) or innovative React Native applications.
+🤝 Seeking Collaboration: Open-source projects that emphasize web accessibility (A11Y) or innovative React applications.

 📚 Deepening Expertise In: Advanced cloud infrastructure, particularly Kubernetes and optimizing CI/CD pipelines on Vercel and DigitalOcean.